 Criterion 4.4.
 The Organization\ shall implement additional activities, through engagement\ with local communities\, that contribute to their social and economic development, proportionate to the scale\, intensity\ and socio-economic impact of its management activities.

-Indicator 4.4.1LS Opportunities for local social and economic development are identified (or documented if they already exist) through culturally appropriate\ engagement\ with local communities\ and other relevant organizations.
+Indicator 4.4.1 Opportunities for local social and economic development are identified through culturally appropriate\ engagement\ with local communities\ and other relevant Organizations\.